Skip to Content

 Dine with Elmo and Friends

-• This is a sit down character dining restaurant at Sesame Place.
+• This is a sit down character dining experience at Sesame Place.

 • Dine with Elmo and Friends is located in Sesame Plaza.